serial/password-generator/README.md

 ## Introduction

+A modernized version of the password generator based of the code from 2015.
 Generate passwords to suite your needs with some extra options.

-The code of the password generator is originally based on a project from 2015.

 **Now with some new styling and refactorings.**